TransDB-de/backend/README.md

 ### Directories

-- `/api` Typescript api documentation. `api.ts` documents the api itself.
+- `/api` Typescript api documentation. `api.d.ts` documents the api itself.
 The other files contain all types avalible to the api.
 Documentation is generic, and can be used for backend and frontend puproses.
-- `/models` Contains modules with javascript objects that represent [validate.js](https://validatejs.org/) validation schemas.
+- `/models` Contains modules with objects that represent [validate.js](https://validatejs.org/) validation schemas.
 - `/routes` Contains modules with [express routers](https://expressjs.com/en/4x/api.html#router).
 - `/services` Modules that provide most of the backends funtionality.
-- `/utils` Modules with javascript functions and [express middlewares](https://expressjs.com/en/guide/writing-middleware.html).
+- `/utils` Modules with functions and [express middlewares](https://expressjs.com/en/guide/writing-middleware.html).
-- `/types` Custom express types, to ensure route type safety.
+- `/@types` Typedefs for modules, and custom express types which bind the api to the typechecker.

 ### Services